gitter-badger/javascript-3/functions/functions.md

 }
 ```

-- More importantly, you won't never use `arguments`, opt to use rest syntax `...` instead.
+- Also, never use `arguments`, opt to use rest syntax `...` instead.

 > the reason is that `...` is explicit about which arguments you want pulled.
 Plus rest arguments are a real Array and not Array-like like `arguments`.